If you’re looking for some LinkedIn profile tips, you’re most likely in one of these situations:

 Right Now: Join a group and answer 3 questions!

-I want you to test your profile picture.
+Test your profile picture.
 We partnered with a website called PhotoFeeler.
 PhotoFeeler is a free profile photo testing tool that helps people choose better profile photos by cluing them into what their photos are really saying.
 I gave this tool a little spin.
-Here’s the 3 photos of me and how they ranked:
+Here are the 3 photos of me and how they ranked:

 With the current votes, the second photo has scored highest in all 3 areas!
-So that is my current LinkedIn profile picture.
 How to Test Your LinkedIn Profile Pic:

 - Upload your photo at PhotoFeeler.

 - Vote on other people’s photos (or buy vote credits)

 - Wait for the results

 Bonus: 8 Steps to Picking the Perfect Profile Picture